mgreenberry/happy-hands/README.md

   12. Design a reviews and testimonials section
   13. Design a footer with contact details such as address, phone number and location via a map
   14. Design a link in the footer to a Zoom call for BSL users and video content
-  15. Design a section within the lessons.html page with information on prices and times
+  15. Design a section within the tutors.html page with information on prices and times
-  16. Design a seciton within the tutors.html and index.html which offers confirmation of checks and tutor information
+  16. Design a section within the tutors.html and index.html which offers confirmation of checks and tutor information

 * As a user returning to the site:
   1. I want to be able to watch video content provided by the business